Valian/live_vue/README.md

 ## Why?

-Phoenix Live View makes it possible to create rich, interactive web apps without writing JS.
+Phoenix Live View makes it possible to create rich, interactive web apps without writing JS 😍

-But once you'll need to do anything even slightly complex on the client-side, you'll end up writing lots of imperative, hard-to-maintain hooks.
+But once you'll need to do anything even slightly complex on the client-side, you'll end up writing lots of imperative, hard-to-maintain hooks 😢

-LiveVue allows to create hybrid apps, where part of the session state is on the server and part on the client.
+LiveVue allows to create hybrid apps, where part of the session state is on the server and part on the client 🤗

 ### Reasons why you'd like to use LiveVue